Padmini Kolhapure: Career

-As a child, she sang in the chorus for songs in films such as Yaadon Ki Baaraat, Kitab and Dushman Dost with her sister Shivangi.
-Padmini later sang for her own films such as Vidhaata, Daana Pani, Professor Ki Padosan Hum Intezaar Karenge and Sadak Chaap (with Kishore Kumar).
+As a child, she sang in the chorus for songs in films such as Yaadon Ki Baaraat, Kitaab and Dushman Dost with her sister Shivangi.
+Padmini later sang for her own films such as Vidhaata, Daana Pani, Professor Ki Padosan Hum Intezaar Karenge and Sadak Chhap (with Kishore Kumar).
 She released an album with Bappi Lahiri titled Music Lovers.
 She performed for the Greater London Council at the Royal Albert Hall in London with Bappi Lahiri and his troupe in 1986.
-Asha Bhosle suggested Padmini's name to Dev Anand, who then cast her in Ishq Ishq Ishq (1975).
+Asha Bhosle suggested Padmini's name to Dev Anand, who then cast her in Ishk Ishk Ishk (1975).
 This led to other films, such as Dreamgirl (1977), Zindagi (1976), and Saajan Bina Suhagan (1978).
 She also gave a very commendable performance of a school girl inflicted by black magic in Gehrayee (1980).

-Her mother quit her airlines job to be a full-time chaperone as Padmini picked up more roles.
+Kolhapure's mother quit her airlines job to be a full-time chaperone as Padmini picked up more roles.
 Her most famous child role was playing a child in Raj Kapoor's 1977 film Satyam Shivam Sundaram.
 Her success led to her most controversial role in Insaaf Ka Tarazu (1980), a remake of Lipstick (1976), where she played the rape victim that was originally played by Mariel Hemingway.
-She earned the Filmfare Award for Best Supporting Actress for her performance.
+She earned the Filmfare Award for Best Supporting Actress for her performance in the film.
 She graduated to heroine roles at the age of 15 in Nasir Hussain's Zamane Ko Dikhana Hai opposite Rishi Kapoor.
-The film flopped, but she reunited with Rishi for his father Raj Kapoor's blockbuster musical romantic drama Prem Rog (1982), which earned her a Filmfare Award for Best Actress.
-She also earned a Filmfare Special Performance Award for Ahista Ahista (1981).Padmini was known for her professionalism and diligence.
+The film flopped, but she reunited with Rishi for his father Raj Kapoor's blockbuster musical romantic drama Prem Rog (1982), which earned her the Filmfare Award for Best Actress.
+She also earned a Filmfare Special Performance Award for Ahista Ahista (1981).

+Kolhapure was known for her professionalism and diligence.
 She even worked when she had fever on Do Dilon Ki Dastaan (1985).
-She had more box office hits, such as Vidhaata (1982) and Souten (1983).
+She had more box office hits, such as Vidhaata (1982) with Shammi Kapoor and Souten (1983) opposite Rajesh Khanna.
 She had a huge hit with Pyar Jhukta Nahin (1985) with Mithun Chakraborty, and they were paired together in several more films.
+For the film she received Filmfare Best Actress nomination.
 She agreed to work with Anil Kapoor when he was a newcomer in his first film Woh Saat Din (1983).
 The movie was a hit and helped cement his name in the Indian film industry; Anil Kapoor attributes his eventual success in the film industry to her "luck".